CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 2. [The second example](#e2) the same data is transported using rclone.
 3. [The third example](#e3) focuses in uploading large files from Taito to Allas

-The first approach is useful in cases where the data is mainly used in CSC computing environment (Taito, Puhti, Mahti).
-While the second option (rclone) is good for cases where the data will be use outside CSC too.
+The first approach is useful in cases where the data is mainly used in the CSC computing environment (Taito, Puhti, Mahti).
+While the second option (rclone) is good for cases where the data will be used outside CSC too.

-The tutorials are based on interactively executed commands and thus they apply only for relatively small datasets ( max some hundreds of GBs).
+The tutorials are based on interactively executed commands and thus they apply only for relatively small datasets (max some hundreds of GBs).